 However, Cambridge Footlights is just one of around 30 drama groups in total.

 Auditions are often open to all and there are also opportunities to have a go at directing, producing, set design, lighting, sound, stage management, costume, make-up and front of house if you prefer not to be on satge.

 To support all this drama, there are excellent facilities.
 In addition to the ADC Theatre, a number of Colleges have their own purpose-built auditoria and several major productions take place in the city's Corn Exchange and Arts Theatre.
 During May Week, College gardens also become theatres for open-air summer productions.

 - Gilbert and Sullivan Society

 There's a great deal of music-making at the University and all sorts of music can be heard in College common rooms, the University Concert Hall, and venues in the city itself.

-There's an enormous range of musical societies and student bands catering for any style and though you have to audition or have minimum standards for some, others are open to all students regardless of experience and ability.
+There's an enormous range of musical societies and student bands catering for any style and level of experience – though you have to audition or have minimum standards for some, others are open to all students regardless of ability.
 Whether you want to sing, play an instrument or be the Musical Director for a student production, there'll be something to suit you.

-Acoustic and open mic nights are put on by several Colleges, and numerous bands, choirs, and orchestras regularly record and tour nationally and internationally.
-The Faculty of Music sponsors a great array of musical activities too, including supporting student-organised concerts, and offers masterclasses and workshops.
+Many Colleges run acoustic and open mic nights, and numerous bands, choirs and orchestras regularly record and tour nationally and internationally.
+The Faculty of Music also offers masterclasses and workshops, and supports a great array of musical activities too, such as student-organised concerts.